sinascorpion/meme-trend-agent/README.md

 The agent performs a simple calculation: it takes two numbers (`a` and `b`) and an optional text string, then returns a message and the sum of the two numbers.

-The core logic is written in Rust and compiled to a single, `no_std` compliant WebAssembly (WASM) file.

 ---

 ## 🚀 Getting Started: A Step-by-Step Guide